 duty on the residence determination date.

-A member of the armed forces who was stationed in California on active duty for more than one year prior to being discharged from the service, may be granted resident classification for up to one year if he/she lives in California after being discharged.
+A member of the armed forces who was stationed in California on active duty for more than one year prior to being discharged from the service, may be granted resident classification for up to one year if they live in California after being discharged.
 After the one-year exception, the student would have to prove that California residence has been established (AB 723).

 Tuition fees may not be refunded to a student classified as a nonresident due to lack of documentation if at a later date documentation is presented for that previous semester.